Survey of Malware Analysis through Control Flow Graph using Machine Learning

 Finally, pattern identification is the main task of an anti-malware model.
-As ML architecture is the main component behind pattern learning, therefore, without a well-designed ML model, it cannot utilize the encoded information from CFG.
-As of today, GNN is the most suitable ML model, capable to learn the CFG pattern better than other ML models.
+As ML architecture is the main component behind pattern learning, it cannot utilize the encoded information from CFG without a well-designed ML model.
+As of today, GNN is the most suitable ML model, capable of learning the CFG pattern better than other ML models.
 But it consumes higher computation time for real-time applicability standards.
-Therefore, further research with GNN is required to make the model robust yet equally efficient.
-On top of that, the malware detection models can be incorporated with the cybersecurity knowledge graph (CKG), which is also an active area of research, for in-depth pattern learning from a diverse authentic data source \cite{mitra2021combating}.
-Such an outcome would allow the models to learn from the global data repository and is expected to reduce the computation time significantly. \\ To address all these factors, the root cause of any model behavior is required to be identified and explained for a production-ready system, which is also an active area of research.
-Specifically, ML models are prone to adversarial attacks there have been numerous studies \cite{zhang2022semantics} on conducting adversarial attacks on ML models for evasion.
+Therefore, further research with GNN is required to make the model robust yet equally efficient \cite{bilot2023survey}.
+On top of that, the malware detection models can be incorporated with the cybersecurity knowledge graph (CKG), which is also an active area of research, for in-depth pattern learning from a diverse, authentic data source \cite{mitra2021combating}.
+Such an outcome would allow the models to learn from the global data repository and is expected to reduce the computation time significantly. \\ To address all these factors, the root cause of any model behavior must be identified and explained for a production-ready system, which is also an active area of research.
+Specifically, ML models are prone to adversarial attacks.
+There have been numerous studies \cite{zhang2022semantics} on conducting malicious attacks on ML models for evasion.
 Hence, developing a secured ML model is equally important as an efficient one.
-The study by Herath et al. \cite{herath2022cfgexplainer} is one example among few.
-More research is required in the explainability domain to enable research in a directed manner rather than a trial-and-error while considering ML models as the black box.
+The study by Herath et al. \cite{herath2022cfgexplainer} is notable example among a few.
+More research is required in the explainability domain to enable analysis in a directed rather than a trial-and-error manner while considering ML models as the black box.